Mike Hopkins serves as Ice Energy’s CEO.

 Dr. Marcel Christians

-Dr. Marcel Christians serves as Chief Technology Officer for Ice Energy.
+Marcel serves as Ice Energy’s Chief Technology Officer.

 At Ice Energy, Marcel also leads efforts to promote and educate on engineering best practices, process improvements and quality standards.
 In addition to product development and new application efforts, he and the R&D team have extended the storage capacities of existing products while reducing product cost and footprint.
 Marcel is dedicated to a strategy of exhaustive innovation ensuring Ice Energy's intellectual property is fully realized to produce a comprehensive suite of energy storage, cooling and heating solutions for global residential and C&I markets.